tsutterley/read-GRACE-geocenter/README.md

 https://github.com/tsutterley/read-GRACE-geocenter/archive/main.zip

 #### Disclaimer
-This program is not sponsored or maintained by the Universities Space Research Association (USRA) or NASA.
+This project contains work and contributions from the [scientific community](CONTRIBUTORS.rst) This program is not sponsored or maintained by the Universities Space Research Association (USRA) or NASA.
 It is provided here for your convenience but _with no guarantees whatsoever_.